 Well, we didn’t get into the expensive bars or cafes there.
 We literally wandered around the majestic space.
 For the most part, a lot of places were shutting down already on Church Street.
 But the roads remained lit and the pavement shimmered all the way.

-Before we get to the nightlife part of MG Road, Bangalore, let’s begin where it all began!
+Before we get to the MG Road nightlife part, let’s begin where it all began!

 Mahatma Gandhi Road, popularly known as MG road, wasn’t on our to-do list at first.
 But the nightlife of the lit streets was something we wanted to check out.
 The initial plan was to only visit Nandi Hills early in the morning.